Juander28/open_source/README.md

 1. `git clone https://github.com/Juander28/open_source`
 2. `cd open_source` #switch to root user (or have root user password ready).
-3. Change directory to where openlane_build_script folder was cloned. `chmod 777 openlane_script.sh`
-4. Execute the script as below:
+3. Execute the script as below:

       - **For standalone build**